c18301026/GE2_Assignment/README.md

 Class Group: TU856 (DT228)

 # Description
-This is a low-poly recreation of the Borg battle from Star Trek: First Contact in Unity.
+This is a low-poly recreation of the Borg battle from Star Trek: First Contact in Unity (2021.3.2f1).
 All models were created using Blender.

 The story will mimic the following video: